 - salt and pepper

-I used dried thyme and dried basil.
+I use dried thyme and dried basil.
 I also used fresh garlic cloves because dried garlic powder doesn’t add the same flavors to the soup broth.
-Fresh parsley is also better than dried.
+For the garnish, fresh parsley is also better than dried.

 Email This Recipe To Me!